albinotonnina/albinotonnina.com/README.md

 - **Custom Animation Engine** - Scroll-triggered animations with D3 interpolation
 - **Advanced SVG Rendering** - Preserved gradient definitions and complex illustrations

+## 📜 License

+This portfolio is licensed under CC BY-NC-ND 4.0.
+You are welcome to view, run, and experiment with the code locally for learning purposes.
+However, you may not modify and redistribute it, such as using it as your own portfolio by changing the name or content.

 ## 🚀 Quick Start

 ### Prerequisites